Premature Infant Hesi Case Study

 A thorough assessment of Baby Ethan is crucial for effective management.
 This involves multiple areas:

 • Respiratory System: Ethan's RDS is evident through his labored breathing, grunting, nasal flaring, and retractions.
 His oxygen saturation levels are low, necessitating mechanical ventilation.
-Regular assessment of respiratory rate, heart rate, and oxygen saturation are paramount.
+Regular assessment of respiratory rate, heart rate, and oxygen saturation are key.
 Auscultation of lung sounds reveals crackles indicative of fluid in the lungs.

 • Cardiovascular System: Bradycardia, a slow heart rate, is a serious concern in premature infants, often associated with apnea and hypoxia.
 Continuous cardiac monitoring is essential to detect any arrhythmias or further bradycardia episodes.
 Peripheral perfusion, capillary refill time, and blood pressure should also be monitored closely.